How can we help people save money and conserve water?

 Our team designed an interactive prototype of a mobile app that would let SPU customers access the data from their Smart Meters.
 This would give them more transparency about their water usage, and they would be able to use this knowledge to make more informed decisions about their water conservation efforts.

-- Role: UX Designer, Data Visualization Lead, User Researcher
+- Role: UX Designer, Information Architect, Data Visualization Lead, User Researcher

 Working together to create a Project Summary allowed us to get to the heart of Heather's behavior, motivations, and needs.
 This exercise enabled us to have a clear understanding of her goals, and use that to drive the design of our app.